 In this paper, we presented an approach on how high-level robot controllers could deal with qualitative representations for domestic environments.
 For robot competitions such as RoboCup@Home this is useful, as the robot needs to be instructed by a human operator by natural language.
 Having qualitative representations in place allows for more human-like instructions as humans tend to use qualitative (spatial) representations such as far or left-of.
 In our previous work, we defined qualitative fluents in the situation calculus based on fuzzy sets.
 This allows us to define qualitative fluents in a well-founded way.
 Particularly, it gives a semantics to derive quantitative values from qualitative categories and vice versa.
-Further, we proposed a semantics for fuzzy controller in Golog.
+Further, we proposed a semantics for fuzzy controller 10 Stefan Schiffer, Alexander Ferrein, and Gerhard Lakemeyer in Golog.
 Both, the definition of fuzzy fluents and fuzzy controllers, allows us to write programs mentioning qualitative values in a straight-forward way.
 For the RoboCup@Home tasks Fetch&Carry and FollowMe! we showed example implementations, how qualitative representations and fuzzy controllers could be beneficially deployed.
-While these programs only reflect first ideas of deploying fuzzy fluents and fuzzy controllers in domestic robot applications, we are aiming at implementing these controllers for our future work on our domestic robot platform.
+While these programs only reflect first ideas of deploying fuzzy fluents and fuzzy controllers in domestic robot applications, we aim at implementing different controllers and programs making use of the fuzzy notions for our future work on our domestic robot platform.